Ian Kerr (sprinter)

 Ian Kerr (born 1 May 1996) is a Bahamian sprinter.
 He is a multiple time national champion over 200 metres.

 Career

-Kerr was a bronze medalist in the 200 metres and 4x100m relay at the U23 North American Central American and Caribbean Athletics Championship in July 2016 in San Salvador.
+Kerr was a bronze medalist in the 200 metres and 4 × 100 m relay at the U23 North American Central American and Caribbean Athletics Championship in July 2016 in San Salvador.

 He ran at the 2024 World Relays Championships in Nassau, Bahamas.
 He ran a personal best 20.33 seconds for the 200 metres at the Meeting de la Martinique, at the Stade L. Achille, in Fort-de-France, Martinique, in May 2024.

 He won his fifth Bahamian national title in June 2024.
 He competed in the 200m at the 2024 Paris Olympics.

 In September 2025, he competed in the 200 metres at the 2025 World Championships in Tokyo, Japan.

 Personal life

 From Nassau, Bahamas, Kerr attended Queen's College School.
-He went on to study at Western Texas College and graduated from Adams State University in 2019 with a bachelor’s degree in mass communications.
+He went on to study at Western Texas College and graduated from Adams State University in 2019 with a bachelor's degree in mass communications.